PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-08 12:10:14
+Last updated: 2024-04-08 12:10:47
-Random Quote: It doesn't matter how much you push the envelope, it'll still be stationery. - Will Livingston
+Random Quote: I keep making mistakes and not learning from them. - Cassie Howard